ruanchaves/old_website/_posts/2019-04-18-welcome-to-jekyll.md

 This was intended as a tribute to Aleister Crowley.
 Crowley wrote a very favorable review of Ulysses called *The Genius of Mr. James Joyce*.
 The first line of his most famous book, Liber AL Vel Legis ( The Book of the Law ), starts with **"Had!
 The manifestation of Nuit"**.
 Had is the egyptian sun-god, the manifestation of the egyptian sky goddess Nuit.

-Crowley constantly referred to Enochian magic, and in the Book of Enoch we read about the [Enoch calendar](https://en.wikipedia.org/wiki/Enoch_calendar):
+Crowley constantly referred to Enochian magic, and in the [Book of Enoch](https://en.wikipedia.org/wiki/Book_of_Enoch) we read about the [Enoch calendar](https://en.wikipedia.org/wiki/Enoch_calendar):

-> 12. And the sun and the stars bring in all the years exactly, so that they do not advance or delay their position by a single day unto eternity; but complete the years with perfect justice in **364 days**.
+> And the sun and the stars bring in all the years exactly, so that they do not advance or delay their position by a single day unto eternity; but complete the years with perfect justice in **364 days**.

-The word *had* appeared for the first time as *“had passencore arrived”*.
-Notice that the syllable *“pa”* didn’t appear on the first draft version ( Rather it was *“Had not encore arrived”* ).
+The word *had* appeared for the first time on the Wake manuscripts as *“had passencore arrived”*.
+The syllable *“pa”* didn’t appear on the first draft version ( Rather it was *“Had not encore arrived”* ).

 *pa* is a reference to Giambattista Vico.
 In his *La Scienza Nuova*, he states that "It seems likely that, when the first lightning bolts had awakened the wonder of humankind, Jupiter’s exclamations called forth the first human exclamation, **the syllable pa.**".
 So here we have a reference to Jupiter and Horus, both which rule over the sunrise, put together side by side.